raydipanwita/Database/README.md

 ### Phase One: SQL Bites

-Go through these exercises and learn how to setup PostgreSQL and use SQL to read and manipulate data stored in an existing database.
+Go through these exercises and learn how to set up PostgreSQL and use SQL to read and manipulate data stored in an existing database.

 <!-- OMITTED -->